2025-environmental-bioinformatics/Lab-Snakemake/README.md

 ```
 More generally, makefiles and make can be used to specify a set of instructions for the creation of a file or set of files.
 For example, I made a [simple makefile](https://github.com/halexand/MIT_Latex/blob/master/Makefile) that streamlined the compilation of my Thesis in Latex.

-## What is snakemake?
+## What is Snakemake?

 Snakemake is a Python-based workflow management tool that is based on GNU Make.
-Snakemake requires a build file which for Snakemake is called`Snakefile`.
+Snakemake requires a build file which for Snakemake is called `Snakefile`.

 Snakemake is distinct from other text-based workflow systems in that it seamlessly allows you to hook into the Python interpreter.
 This means that you can define rules as an extension of Python ... if you can code in Python you can easily learn Snakemake.
 This allows you to combine the flexibility of a plain scripting language with a Pythonic workflow definition.